o-william-white/skim2mito/README.md

 # Genome skimming pipeline

-This repo is a Snakemake pipeline to assemble organelle or ribsomal sequences from genome skimming data using GetOrganelle, check assembly quality, annotate genes and perfrom basic phylogenetic analyses.
+This repo is a Snakemake pipeline to assemble organelle or ribsomal sequences from genome skimming data using GetOrganelle, check assembly quality, annotate genes and perform basic phylogenetic analyses.
 This is under active development so issues are likey.
 Currently, it can assemble and annotate mitochondrial and ribosomal sequences.
 Chloroplast sequences can be assembled but annotation is not possible yet.

 ## Setup